top of page

 • Prof. M. Schönbächler (ETH Zurich), Development of 92Nb–92Zr chronometer for applying to differentiated meteorites.

-• Dr. J. F. Wotzlaw (ETH Zurich), Development of CA-ID-TIMS U–Pb zircon dating for applying to meteoritic zircons.
+• Dr. D. Szymanowski (ETH Zurich), Development of CA-ID-TIMS U–Pb zircon dating for applying to meteoritic zircons.

 • Prof. K. Nagao (Univ. of Tokyo, KOPRI), Cosmic-ray exposure dating of meteorites using zircons.